Mount Kenya National Park – Kenya

 Camping and cave tours

 Mount Kenya National Park has many camping areas where you can camp and enjoy the natural surroundings as well as the scenic views.
-These camping spots include Mackinders campsite in Teleki valley along the Naro Moru route, Shipton’s hut, and many others.
+These camping spots include Mackinders campsite in Teleki Valley along the Naro Moru route, Shipton’s hut, and many others.

 Mount Kenya National Park also has caves that visitors can visit such as the Mau Mau Cave and Shipton’s Cave.